newjersey/navigator.business.nj.gov/content/src/fundings/new_jersey_clean_energy_loans.md

 * Be economically feasible
 * Be requesting a loan of $500,000 to $20M for the project in total (NJEDA and private financing)
 * Be requesting 50% or less of the total loan amount from the NJEDA ($250,000-$10M)
-* Have a term sheet, letter of intent, draft agreement, commitment letter, or similar document from an eligible financial institution.
+* Have a term sheet, letter of intent, draft agreement, commitment letter, or similar document from an eligible financial institution
 * Not be enrolled in any other state State Small Business Credit Initiative (SSBCI) program

 > **Benefits**